neliCZka/test_blog/_posts/2018-02-18-robot-guide.markdown

 pip install robotframework-extendedselenium2library
 {% endhighlight %}

-I added also another imports - commented now.
-We will get to them later.
+I also have some other imports, (Resources and Variables) commented now because I will get to them later.

 #### Let's try to write first test case.